ffund/intro-ml-tss21/slides/6-tree.md

 ::: notes

 The stratification on the top left cannot be produced by a decision tree using recursive binary splitting.
 The other three subfigures represent a single stratification.
+Note that the decision tree fits a piecewise step function!

 :::

-\newpage

 ## Training a decision tree